Hendy/umbraco-look/README.md

 }
 ```

 The index setters would typically be set in an Umbraco startup event (but they can be changed at any-time).

-Example:
+Eg.

 ```csharp
 public class ConfigureIndexing : ApplicationEventHandler